SilvioAiello/Epidemiology-on-Temporal-Networks/docs/howto.md

 # Propagation_LTM
 This section will be deepened in further developments.

+# Saves
+     Functions in this script work in Pyhon3, require os, pickle, and allow to save results and produce plots.
+Results are saved, or load (you may need to load a previously generated network) by these functions:
+ * **network_save**: serializes data structures in binary protocol, using **pickle** (if you don't know what does it mean, check [here](https://docs.python.org/3/library/pickle.html)), following the foldering/naming rule expressed in Readme (so, distinguishing networks according to their parameters and realizations), allowing user to add a particoular identification name to the file, and using **os** libary to generate folders.
+Os and pickle belong to Python standard library.
+ * **network_load**: loads pickle files, checking them by parameters and identification name.

+              What destiny for network plot?

 # Test_suite
-This script contains a suite of tests veryfing that every function in other scripts works properly, and some assertion functions, useful to these latter functions to check the inputs they are provided of.
+TODO: AGGIORNARE QUI COPIANDO L'INCIPIT COME NEGLI ALTRI This script contains a suite of tests veryfing that every function in other scripts works properly, and some assertion functions, useful to these latter functions to check the inputs they are provided of.
 Most complex tests obviously deal with temporal networks and epidemics.

 ### assertion functions